TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.12.md

 ---

-And he made darkness pavilions round about him, Gathering of waters, thick clouds of the skies.
+He made darkness pavilions around himself: gathering of waters, and thick clouds of the skies.